rasogltra/de-zoomcamp/cmah3gaod003708l421pqc90g.md

 ## **BUILD DATA PIPELINE WITH KESTRA**

 The first step we took was to extract data from the CSV files.
-I created a `docker compose` file to launch Kestra, followed by a separate `docker compose` configuration to start the Postgres service.
+I created a `docker compose` file to launch Kestra, followed by in a separate directory, I ran `docker compose` configuration to start the Postgres service.
 While it's possible to combine both services into a singular docker compose setup as a workaround, I kept them separate to align with the structure presented in the [tutorial video](https://www.youtube.com/watch?v=OkfLX28Ecjg).

 **EXTRACTING DATA WITH POSTGRES\_TAXI.YAML**